 - If you have any type of liver disease (including hepatitis).
 This drug is cleared from the body mainly by the liver.
 It may also affect the liver itself.
 Reduced liver function might result in more drug than expected staying in the body, which could lead to unwanted side effects.
 The dose of abiraterone may need to be reduced in people whose liver is not functioning well.

-- If you have a history of problems with your pituitary gland or adrenal glands.
+- If you have or have ever had problems with your pituitary gland or adrenal glands.
 This drug may affect the function of these glands.